 I specialise in eating disorders and recovery, but I want to stress that this does not limit my work to anorexia, bulimia, and binge eating disorder.
 Many people struggle to engage fully in life due to rules about food and exercise or negative thoughts about their bodies.
 Equally, many individuals struggle with chronic dieting and disordered eating behaviours, but due to the current cultural landscape these behaviours are normalised despite how problematic and invasive they are for people’s lives and well-being.
 If you're worried or concerned about your relationship with food, exercise, your body, or yourself in any way please don't hesitate to reach out for support -- you are not alone.

 My approach to therapy is holistic, which means that I will support you to reflect on how your relationship with your body and food impacts you physically, behaviourally, emotionally, spiritually, relationally and existentially.
 Eating disorders are not just about food and body image, these are symptoms that result from trying to cope with low self-worth, trauma, relationships, attachment, and other difficult feelings and experiences.
 I believe in taking a collaborative approach to unpicking what lies beneath - and ultimately fuels - destructive thoughts and behaviours about bodies and food.
-In doing so, I integrate mindfulness, CBT, ACT, and positive psychology with my relational psychodynamic framework.
-I also align my approach with the Health at Every Size® (HAES) paradigm.
+In doing so, I integrate mindfulness, Intuitive Eating, CBT, ACT, and positive psychology with my relational psychodynamic framework.
+I also align my approach with the Health at Every Size® (HAES) paradigm and I am a certified Intuitive Eating Counsellor.
 With time, I've found that a collaborative and holistic approach paired with a solid therapeutic relationship can lead to a full recovery.

 I run workshops and groups for women struggling with disordered eating, so please keep an eye out on my website if you’re interested in attending.
 I also provide support and education to loved ones of individuals who struggle with eating disorders and disordered eating.
 Your health and well-being is just as important as the person that you're trying to support.